The Sustainability Report

-Analysing the impacts of our activities, we have identified the four top-priority pillars of sustainability for us to concentrate on over the coming years: Goal 5 - Gender Equality; Goal 8 - Decent Work and Economic Growth; Goal 12 - Responsible Production and Consumption; Goal 13 – Climate Action.
+Analysing the impacts of our activities through the lens of the United Nations 2030 Agenda, we have identified the four top-priority Objectives for Sustainable Development for us to concentrate on over the coming years: Goal 5 - Gender Equality, Goal 8 - Decent Work and Economic Growth, Goal 12 - Responsible Consumption and Production, Goal 13 – Climate Action.

-To these we have added “Goal Zero”, created by us for the purpose of spreading the message of the 17 Sustainable Development Goals to the Company’s main stakeholders.
+To these we have added “Goal Zero”, which we created to spread the message of the 17 Sustainable Development Goals towards our Group’s main stakeholders.

-With the formation of the Lavazza Foundation in 2004, we began our commitment to social, environmental and economic sustainability, with a special focus on the coffee-producing communities to which we dedicated 32 measurable projects in 2021, benefiting over 136,000 coffee growers in 20 countries across three continents.
-These programmes, implemented with the collaboration of local community players, have the aim of improving coffee yield and quality, at the same time as promoting both entrepreneurship among growers and improvements in their living standards, and of encouraging gender parity and the involvement of the new generations.
+With the formation of the Lavazza Foundation in 2004, we began our commitment to social, environmental and economic sustainability, with a special focus on the coffee-producing communities to which we dedicated 33 measurable projects in 2022, benefiting over 180,000 coffee growers in 20 countries across three continents.
+These programmes, implemented with the collaboration of local community players, have the aim of improving coffee yield and quality, at the same time as promoting both entrepreneurship among growers and improvements in their living standards, and of fostering gender parity and the involvement of the new generations.